theslavicbear/Ebook-Publisher/README.md

       -d DIRECTORY, --directory DIRECTORY
                             Directory to place output files.
 Default ./

 Ebook-Publisher can also take input from the standard input.
 If using standard input, any argument for url and the -f optional argument will be ignored.
+(Added only to master branch, not in any releases yet)

 Sample Usage: